Severe Thunderstorm Warning issued for Amite, Wilkinson by NWS - News Break

 Severe Thunderstorm Warning issued for Amite, Wilkinson by NWS

-Effective: 2021-06-21 21:31:00 CDT Expires: 2021-06-21 22:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-06-21 21:01:00 CDT Expires: 2021-06-21 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 To report severe weather, contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in New Orleans.
-Target Area: Amite; Wilkinson The National Weather Service in New Orleans has issued a * Severe Thunderstorm Warning for St. Helena Parish in southeastern Louisiana Northeastern East Feliciana Parish in southeastern Louisiana Northwestern Tangipahoa Parish in southeastern Louisiana Southeastern Wilkinson County in southern Mississippi Southwestern Amite County in southern Mississippi * Until 1015 PM CDT. * At 931 PM CDT, a severe thunderstorm was located near Felps, or 9 miles north of Clinton, moving southeast at 40 mph.
+Target Area: Amite; Wilkinson The National Weather Service in New Orleans has issued a * Severe Thunderstorm Warning for Northwestern St. Helena Parish in southeastern Louisiana Northeastern West Feliciana Parish in southeastern Louisiana Northern East Feliciana Parish in southeastern Louisiana Southeastern Wilkinson County in southern Mississippi Amite County in southern Mississippi * Until 930 PM CDT. * At 901 PM CDT, severe thunderstorms were located along a line extending from near Kirby to 7 miles east of Woodville to near Fort Adams, moving southeast at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Greensburg, Amite, Amite City, Centreville, Roseland, Wilson, Norwood, Montpelier, Felps, Darlington, Easleyville and Tangipahoa.
-This includes Interstate 55 in Louisiana between mile markers 42 and 59.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Jackson, Clinton, Liberty, Centreville, Woodville, Gloster, Wilson, Norwood, Wakefield, Smithdale, Spillman, Felps, Fort Adams and Crosby.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov